8bitbuddhist/PixelMaestro/README.md

 PixelMaestro comes with a companion GUI application called [PixelMaestro Studio](https://github.com/8bitbuddhist/PixelMaestro-Studio).
 PixelMaestro Studio lets you preview animations, customize and share configurations, control devices running PixelMaestro over USB, and more.

 PixelMaestro does not interact directly with hardware.
 Instead, it acts as a buffer that you can copy color values from.
 You will need to use another library or write your own code to link the buffer to your output device.
-You can find examples using Arduino and popular LEDs in the [Arduino folder](examples/arduino).
+For examples using Arduino and PlatformIO, see the [Arduino folder](examples/arduino).

 [![Support this project on Patreon](https://c5.patreon.com/external/logo/become_a_patron_button@2x.png)](https://www.patreon.com/bePatron?u=8547028)